KehindeDaniels/turing-codeBench/OrderProcess/eval.md

-"judge_response":"The review provided covers several key issues in the code, noting ....
 Let's evaluate the review based on the provided criteria:

 1. **Security Vulnerability - Use of `eval` in the expiry date parsing and status conversion:**
    - explanation (/2)